Talbot-Lago: Reorganisation under Tony Lago

 Lago was an excellent engineer who developed the existing six-cylinder engine into a high-performance 4-litre one.
 The sporting six-cylinder models had a great racing history.
-The bodies—such as of the T150 coupé—were made by excellent coachbuilders such as Figoni et Falaschi or Saoutchik.
+The bodies—such as of the T150 coupé—were made by coachbuilders such as Figoni et Falaschi or Saoutchik.

 Talbot-Lago models 1935–1940

 Although the proliferation of cars types and model names that followed Lago's acquisition of the business is at first glance bewildering, it actually involved only four standard chassis lengths as follows: